-The American Express Premier Rewards Gold card offers 3 points per $1 you spend on tickets booked directly with an airline.
+The Premier Rewards Gold Card from American Express offers 3 points per $1 you spend on tickets booked directly with an airline.
 But when you book through an online travel agency, the charge usually comes from the airline, not the online travel agency.

 So you can earn 3 points per $1 AND rewards points from the online travel agency, plus airline miles!